iechor/docs/content/engine/swarm/swarm-tutorial/create-swarm.md

 2. Run the following command to create a new swarm:

     ```console
-    $ docker swarm init --advertise-addr <MANAGER-IP>
+    $ iechor swarm init --advertise-addr <MANAGER-IP>
     ```

     In the tutorial, the following command creates a swarm on the `manager1`
     machine:

     ```console
-    $ docker swarm init --advertise-addr 192.168.99.100
+    $ iechor swarm init --advertise-addr 192.168.99.100
     Swarm initialized: current node (dxn1zf6l61qsb1josjja83ngz) is now a manager.

     To add a worker to this swarm, run the following command:

-        docker swarm join \
+        iechor swarm join \
         --token SWMTKN-1-49nj1cmql0jkz5s954yi3oex3nedyz0fb0xx14ie39trti4wxv-8vxv8rssmk743ojnwacrr2e7c \
         192.168.99.100:2377

-    To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.
+    To add a manager to this swarm, run 'iechor swarm join-token manager' and follow the instructions.
     ```

     The `--advertise-addr` flag configures the manager node to publish its